ArielMant0/vext/docs/index.md

 ## Usage

-To use the components provided by VEXT, you need to register the plugin and make sure that all Vuetify components used by the plugin ([see here](#vuetify-components-and-directives)) are actually provided.
+To use the components provided by VEXT, you need to register the plugin and make sure that all Vuetify components used by the plugin are actually provided.
 For more information see [treeshaking](https://vuetifyjs.com/en/features/treeshaking/).

 Here is a simple example, starting off from an essentials vuetify application: